-John Loudon McAdam was a pioneering Scottish Engineer who single-handedly changed the way roads were built around the world.
-His innovative shallow camber, crushed compacted stone layered roads would become the standard for road building the world over.
+John Loudon McAdam was a pioneering Scottish engineer who almost single-handedly changed the way roads were built around the world.
+His innovative shallow camber, crushed, compacted stone layered roads would become the standard for road building throughout the world.

-Before McAdam's roads, large "flat" rocks were laid together to approximate a level surface.
 Not only did John Loudon McAdam's design result in a smoother surface and carriage ride, but it was cheaper to build and lasted longer.
-This "new" roadway surface and construction process have since been immortalized with McAdam’s name, though with the Americanised spelling MacAdam or macadam.
+This "new" roadway surface and construction process have since been immortalized with McAdam’s name, often with the Americanized spelling "MacAdam" or "macadam".

 John McAdam's early life

 John Loudon McAdam was born in Ayr, Scotland on the 21st of September 1756.
 McAdam's father was James McAdam, Baron of Waterhead, and his mother was Susanna Cochrane, the niece of the 7th Earl of Dundonald.
 He was the youngest of ten children and the second son of the Baron of Waterhead.

 His elder brother, James, a captain in the military, died when John was about seven years old.
 It is not clear if he died of natural causes or from his services in the army.
 This tragic event left John as the only surviving male within the Waterhead family line.

 Interestingly, his family name is thought to have changed from McGregor at some point in their ancestry.
 This is thought to have been changed to McAdam sometime during King James VI's reign, possibly for political reasons.
 The name change is a direct reference to the claim of descent of the family from the biblical Adam, "Son of Adam."

 John Loudon McAdam's family stayed in the house he was born until 1760 when a new residence was built in Lagwyne.
 Now a ruin, Lagwyne Castle, was located on the outskirts of Carspairn in Scotland.
 This was part of the Waterhead Estate.